Cibaoshi/URL-Shortener/README.md

 - Background process: The web server for redirects runs in parallel and does not block the entry of new links.

 - Control: To finish, simply press `Ctrl+C`.
+# 6. Monitoring and statistics:

+- Live logging: Each action (successful transition or 404 error) is instantly displayed in the console with the time, link code, and target URL.

+- Click counter: The system automatically records the number of clicks for each link created.

+- `Stat` command: Enter the `stat` command directly into the management console to get a detailed table with a list of all active links and their popularity.
 #